 A wondrous natural event occurs north of Sacramento each winter in California.
 The phenomenon is the annual pattern of migrating waterfowl from Canada and the Arctic (including Russia) to Northern California.
 The waterfowl include geese, ducks, and various exotics.
 Their winter refuges include the area north of Sacramento in the great Central Valley of California.

 A transformative opportunity to view this abundant wildlife awaits all citizens.
 Observers must simply transport themselves to the area south of Willows, north of Sacramento, along Interstate Highway 5.

 Witnessing this waterfowl migration can serve as an antidote to environmental pessimism and depression.
 These modern afflictions may affect many of our most-informed six billion fellow travelers on this cooled and habitable star we call Earth.

-Repeat visits to observe this natural beauty over the years could become a meditation on something perennially good that is happening in our time.
-Long term citizen commitment in California, the U.S., Canada, and even in a cooperative Russia preserves these waterfowl species.
+My annual visit to observe this natural beauty over the years has become a meditation on something perennially good that is happening in our time.
+Long term citizen commitment in California, the U.S., Canada, and even in a cooperative Russia has helped preserve these waterfowl species.